CERTCC/CERT-Guide-to-CVD/docs/roles/finder.md

     information is covered in [4.5 Gaining Public Awareness](4.5-Gaining-Public-Awareness_47677471.md).

+!!! tip "Regarding Non-Disclosure"

     It is of course possible for a finder to find a vulnerability and tell no one.
-However, in that case there is no disclosure involved so we do not address that scenario further in this document.
+However, in that case there is no disclosure involved so we do not address that scenario further in this documentation.